 Crismon Wash Trail is a 2.3 mile lightly trafficked out and back trail located near Mesa, Arizona that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, trail running, horses, and mountain biking and is accessible from October until April.
+The trail is primarily used for hiking, trail running, horses, and mountain biking and is best used from October until April.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The Crismon Wash Trail is a 2 mile+ trail that is accessible from the south at the Crismon road trailhead.
 It is also accessible from the Blevins train to the north.
 There are several trails that can be used to make a nice loop hike.
 Use caution as this trail is a wash.

 Loose gravel, lots of cactus of the trail, which wasn't fun for the dog's feet.
 The loose gravel made hiking slower than normal.
 Not much to see.